Connect to Linux

 cat id_rsa.pub >> authorized_keys

-As a final step, you need to copy the private key, id_rsa, to the computer that you will be logging in from.
+As a final step, you need to copy the private key, which is stored in the file id_rsa, to the computer that you will be logging in from.

 Linux and macOS users:

 You'll want to put the private key in the ~/.ssh directory.
-You may wish to call this key id_rsa for convenience, BUT be careful not to overwrite an existing key with that name.
-Let's say you decide instead to call your new private key cac_id_rsa on your local computer, just to be safe.
-You MUST change permissions on this key to keep it private:
+You may wish to call the key file id_rsa for convenience, BUT be careful not to overwrite an existing file with that name.
+Let's say you decide instead to call your new private key file cac_id_rsa on your local computer, just to be safe.
+You MUST change permissions on this file to keep it private:

 chmod 600 ~/.ssh/cac_id_rsa

-Now you're ready to use passwordless SSH to connect to linuxlogin.
+Now you're ready to use your private key to connect to linuxlogin.
 From a terminal in macOS or Linux, you do the following:

 ssh -i ~/.ssh/cac_id_rsa <your_CAC_username>@linuxlogin.cac.cornell.edu